Meet the Founder, Denise Montgomery

 A leader with experience spanning the public, private, and social change sectors, Denise understands the power and possibility of cross-sector collaboration.

-Denise draws on her experience across the public, private, and social change sectors to inform her involvement in cross-sector collaboration, strategy, systems change, advocacy, and policy.
+Through her consulting practice, CultureThrive, Denise works with arts and culture, youth development, foundation, corporate, and public sector partners and clients.
+She is skilled at coming into complex spaces, conducting analysis, and developing actionable insights and thoughtful strategy.
+She draws on her experience across the public, private, and social change sectors to inform her involvement in cross-sector collaboration, strategy, systems change, advocacy, and policy.

 During her tenure as director of the Denver Office of Cultural Affairs, RAND ranked the agency as one of the top two municipal arts agencies in the United States.
+Denise founded the Biennial of the Americas and played a pivotal role in securing the bequest of the Clyfford Still collection and establishing the Clyfford Still Museum.

 “Denise Montgomery is one of the most talented individuals I have ever worked with.
 She possesses clarity of thought that reliably leads to good judgment, judgment that one can depend on.”